AaltoSciComp/scicomp-docs/triton/tut/monitoring.rst

 .. exercise:: Monitoring-2: Multiple thread

-   The script ``pi.py`` has been written so that it can be run using multiple processe.
+   The script ``pi.py`` has been written so that it can be run using multiple processes.
 Run the script with multiple processes and :math:`10^8` iterations with::

      srun --cpus-per-task=2 python pi.py --nprocs=2 100000000